MatteoGioia/neuron/zettelkasten/University/Distributed Systems/DS I - Intro.md

 -

 ## Recall questions
-    - WIP
+    - What is a distributed system (in a nutshell)?
+    - What type of channel we assume to work with in DS?
+Why?
+    - What is an async system?
+Why most real life are async?
+    - What is the "happened before" binary relation?
+What properties does it have?
+    - What are the local and global history?
+What is a distributed computation (formally)?
+    - What is a system's run?
+    - What is a cut?
+Why is it important for it to be consistent?
+    - Why we can't use another process as a monitor?
+    - What is a logical clock?
+Why it is not enough to monitor the other processes?

 ## Basic notions

 ### Distributed System

-System with $n$ processes that are distributed on a network and all processes cooperate to complete a single task.
+==System with $n$ processes that are distributed on a network and all processes== cooperate to complete a single task.
 - processes are also called nodes

 Processes communicate with a communication channel
 - channels can also be a process

-We won't make assumptions about each processes' running time
+==We won't make assumptions about each processes' running time==

 ### Communication channels